quantumish/Jacobian/readme.md

 ## Benchmark Info

-Batch size of model vs. total runtime for this project and Keras:
+Batch size of model vs. total runtime for this project and Keras (Keras was slow enough that it moves in steps of 20 and starts at a batch size of 20.
+In reality, the spike at the beginning is much larger for lower batch sizes but it throws the graph off so much you can't see any detail from MIP):

 ![Batch Size vs. Runtime](./graphs/batch_size.png)